-The Board recommends that you vote "For" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+The Board recommends that you vote "For" the ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
 Ratification of the appointment of Ernst & Young LLP requires the affirmative vote of a majority in voting power of the votes cast by the holders of all shares of stock present or represented at the Annual Meeting and voting on this proposal.
 This proposal is considered a "routine" matter; as such, if you do not provide voting instructions to your broker, your broker generally will have discretion to vote your shares on this proposal.
-Abstentions and any broker non-votes will have no effect on the outcome of this proposal.
+Abstentions will have the same effect as a vote "Against" the proposal.
+Any broker non-votes will have no effect on the outcome of this proposal.